lucaros1190/EntoSim/readme.txt

 The previous map showed all the menu and submenu of EntoSim.
 Notice that in the main menu you have to type the function to use and press enter: for example typing 'fittasso' (without the apexes) you are selecting the fittasso option, which will open its specific menu.
 To select the options in each sub-menu, you have just to type the letter corresponding to the operation to do and press enter: for example typing 'a' (without apexes) in the 'fittasso' submenu, you are choosing the 'Fit with Logan function' operation.

+***********************
+* How to use Fittasso *
+***********************

+Fittasso is the first block of EntoSim.
+After its selection from the main EntoSim menu, you can fit experimental data with Logan, Briere, Sharpe and De Michele and Linear rate functions.
+First of all, open the file input/LifeTablesTimes.txt and report your data of Temperature, Development time, Temperature error, Development time error separated by a tab space and without any header.
+This file will looks like:

+15	78.17	1	4.222
+20	40.24	1	1.022
+23	29.24	1	0.474
+..  ..      ..  ..

+Save the changes and go back to EntoSim.
+Selecting the option 'e' you will convert automatically the development times in development rates, the real input needed for fitting operations (options 'a', 'b', 'c', 'd').
+If you already have you data in Temperature and Development rates, you can insert the data directly into input/LifeTablesRates.txt.
+Also in this case you have to report the data of Temperature, Development rate, Temperature error, Development time error separated by a tab space and without any header, like:

+15.0	0.01279	1.0	0.00069
+20.0	0.02485	1.0	0.00063
+23.0	0.03420	1.0	0.00055
+..      ..      ..  ..

+Notice that the errors on the variables are mandatory, hence if you have no experimental errors, just insert '0' values in the last two columns.

+Once the input file is set, select the letter corresponding to the function which you wish to use and press enter.
+At this point, the initial values to start the minimization process are requested: answer to the question typing the values and pressing enter.
+Once the initial values are inserted, Fittasso asks if the user wants to limit the parameters in some specific range.
+This option is not mandatory: to skip just type 'n' (without apexes) and press enter, in the other case type 'y'.
+If 'y' option is selected, the lower and upper values of the ranges are required for each of the parameters of the development rate function selected.
+Insert the requested values answering to the questions and type enter.

+Fittasso reports the results in three ways: for a quick check best fit results and other information are printed on the shell, while a graphical representation of the best fit function overlapped to the experimental points is provided in your internet browser.
+Please follow the instructions on the screen for a correct visualization, or see the dedicated section in this readme file.
+The third report of the result is in the specific .txt file contained in output/DevelopRates.
+More specifically:

+    - logratepar.txt Fit results from Logan fit, option 'a'
+    - SDMratepar.txt Fit results from Sharpe and De Michele fit, option 'b'
+    - briratepar.txt Fit results from Briere fit, option 'c'
+    - linratepar.txt Fit results from linear fit, option 'd'

+Sometimes it can be helpful to visualise the best fit functions and the experimental points superimposed.
+If you want to plot one or more best fit functions, select the option 'f' of Fittasso.
+Once this option is selected, Fittasso asks if the user wants to include the function in question within the plot.
+Answer to the question typing 'y' (without apexes) if you want to include the function, or 'n' if you do not want to include it.
+Notice that if you want to include a specific function within the plot, you first need to estimate its best fit parameters!
+These plots are, in fact, built reading the parameters stored in input/.RatePar-simulator/ !!

+***************************************
+* Open plots in your internet browser *
+***************************************

+The graphical results of EntoSim are managed by a python script, graphics.py, which uses plotly and dash packages.
+Once the EntoSim operation is done, follow the intruction printed on the shell:

+If you are running EntoSim from a remote server, replace the IP address 0.0.0.0 with your remote server IP.
+You can see the plots on your browser at the address: http://remote-server-ip:8080

+If you are running EntoSim into a local computer, replace the IP 0.0.0.0 with your local machine IP.
+You can see plots on your browser at the address: http://localhost:8080 or http://127.0.0.1:8080

+Then, to come back to EntoSim main menu, press CTRL+C.